sathomas/jsDataV.is/src/text/ch6/04-maplibrary.md

 };
 ```

-Now we can use the following code to create a Title object with our desired content and immediately add it to the map.
-Here's a simple implementation; you can see a more elaborate title in the example of figure NEXTFIGURENUMBER.
+Now we can use the following code to create a title object with our desired content and immediately add it to the map.
+Here's a simple implementation; figure NEXTFIGURENUMBER includes some extra information.

 ``` {.javascript .numberLines}
 L.control.title("Geography as a Competitive Advantage").addTo(map);